Chapter 10

 - Medications/Allergies: Current medications, allergies, prenatal medications.

-- Support System: Presence of a birthing partner, birth plan preferences.
+- Support System: Presence of a birthing partner and birth plan preferences.

 - Physical Exam: Vital signs, cervical status, fetal heart rate.